 Everybody knows the picturesque Mouse island or Pontikonisi as the locals call it, at the entrance of Gulf of Halikiopoulos, front of the airport runway, along with the neighboring Vlacherna.

 It is the most characteristic landscape of Corfu.

 Mouse Island is the first thing that every new visitor sees when approaching Corfu airport, it sits literally in the geographical center of the island, very close to the town, between Kanoni peninsula, Perama, and Benitses

 Due to the fact that Pantokrator church was actually a monastery with monks, typically visits for the monastery are restricted except only on the 6th of August, when the Church is celebrating.

 But in reality, the church remains open to the public all year round.
 The rest of the island thought can be visited at any time via some small boats that sail regularly from the beach below Kanoni and the Vlacherna island.

 The name probably came from the size and especially the shape of the island as it looks from above, although in our opinion the island even with a large dose of imagination does not look at all like a mouse.

-Another theory says that at the 11th century in the monastery there were many monks from Pontos area, so in the beginning, the name was Pontonisi that transformed to Pontikonisi, this sounds more convincing about the origin of the name.
+Another theory says that in the 11th century in the monastery there were many monks from the Pontos area, so in the beginning, the name was Pontonisi that transformed to Pontikonisi, sounds more convincing about the origin of the name.

 The island also resembles a boat, so the following mythological approach suits nicely.

 Homer tells in Odyssey, that Phaecians (The ancient Corfiots) helped Odysseus (Ulysses) to return home to Ithaca transferring him there with one of their boats, the gods became displeased by this and transformed the returning ship into stone when it entered the port and before the sailors could disembark.